ABOUT LASER KITS!

 applique.
 This loosens the paper from that edge of the applique so it’s easier to lift off.

-As you create your elements per the pattern instructions, use only the tip of your iron to hold the pieces in place.
+As you create your elements per the pattern instructions, use only the tip of your iron to hold the pieces in place; this will "save" the fusible for when you iron it on to the background.
 When

 you are ready to place the